mvevans89/zika/code/georeferencing/methods.md

 # Georeferencing Methods

 All of the georeferencing is done automatically through the `create-spatial-keys.R` script.
 This creates an individual csv of the GADM ID keys for each country in the respective folder (Ex: `/Guatemala/GT_GADM_Key.csv)`.
-Each country has different spatial resolution, so please pay attention to the level of GADM ID (v.
+Each country has different spatial resolution, so please note the level of GADM ID (v.
 3.6).
-See FILENAME for instructions on how to plot data in R.
+See `map_data_by_country` folder for instructions on how to plot data in R.

 GADM ID levels and any special notes are noted by country below.